UPDATED JUL 8, 2020

 East Warrington Ave. has just the spot for plant-based food with a punk rock vibe.
 What began as a pop-up that sporadically graced the city with its vegan grub soon became home to one of the healthiest brunches in the city.
 Onion Maiden’s rotating menu means each visit brings a new rock-inspired creation to the table.
 You can’t go wrong with their gluten-free Unholy Frijoles — these chickpea “egg” tacos will take you to another world.
 Check their Facebook for each weekend’s spread.

 Head to the corner where Butler meets 52nd St. in Upper Lawrenceville to find a cafe named after the very spot it’s built on.
 This vegan-friendly coffee shop/restaurant/bakery concept will be your new go-to for food with Mediterranean flare.
 And the most exciting part?
 The brunch, of course!
-Fill up on their Thick Cut Toasts (you’ll drool over the nut butter toppings) or try a variety of goods on the Mezze sampler platter.
-Come hungry because they’re also serving a bunch of baked goods, espresso, and cold brew on tap.
+Fill up on their Thick Cut Toasts (you’ll drool over the nut butter toppings), or try a variety of goods on the Mezze sampler platter.
+Come hungry, because they’re also serving a bunch of baked goods, espresso, and cold brew on tap.
 Want to plan ahead?
 You can check out all their offerings on Facebook.

 Fuel your weekend with some wholesome grub at The Porch in Schenley Plaza.
-Serving up local ingredients (many grown in their very own rooftop garden) ’til 3pm every weekend, this brunch is perfect for any nearby college student just rolling out of bed.
+Serving up local ingredients (many grown in their very own rooftop garden) until 3pm every weekend, this brunch is perfect for any nearby college student just rolling out of bed.
 Their seasonal menu and daily specials change regularly, but no matter what’s on the table, you can bet that it’s fresh.
-And for a change of scenery with the same great bites, check out The Porch’s second shop in Upper St. Clair for all the same goodness in a different neighborhood.
+For a change of scenery with the same great bites, check out The Porch’s second shop in Upper St. Clair for all the same goodness in a different neighborhood.

 There’s no place better than Bitter Ends for a farm-fresh brunch that satisfies.
 This Bloomfield cafe is whipping up sandwiches, salads, and, yes, even scratch-made donuts on their ever-evolving menu.
 Expect hyper-local ingredients in your dishes — the eatery sources ingredients from their half-acre farm just outside the city.
 The end result?
 Drool-worthy bites in a cozy setting.
 Get your Sunday started with clean eats and bottomless coffee on Liberty Ave. before the luncheonette closes its doors at 2pm.
-Fitt Tip: arrive early because once they’re out of an ingredient they ax the dish from the menu.
+Fitt Tip: arrive early because once they’re out of an ingredient, they ax the dish from the menu.
 Check out their Instagram for daily updates.